 Looking for the best investment options for women?
-If you're a proud, independent woman, you'll be thinking hard about how to prudently invest for the long term.
+If you're a proud, independent woman, you'll be thinking hard about how to prudently invest for the long term the fruit of your enterprise.
 But figuring out the most lucrative long-term investment options for women can be hard.
 Here, we'll discuss the top five best investment options for women.

 Property investment is always a smart move if it's one you can take.
 But property investment is not for the faint of heart.
 Managing tenancy yourself if you need to rent out the property can be very difficult, so you may want to budget for agency fees.
 Property is one of the more expensive ways to invest, and the 2008 financial crisis showed it wasn't as stable a market as many presumed.
 Nonetheless, property should be your first port of call for long-term investment growth and is one of the best investment options for women.

 Shares are a riskier investment than property, but safer long-term equity options are available.
 Consider investing in a mutual fund, where experts manage your investment for you.
 A women investment fund that invests only in female entrepreneurs is even an option if you want to achieve something radical with your capital.

 Rather than trying to make a bomb on highly volatile stocks, long-term investment requires having a diverse portfolio of slowly growing safe bets.
 Aim to get a dividend reinvestment plan (DRIP) to make the most of the compounded growth.
 If you're savvy, aim to get a mixture of very safe and risky stocks to maximize opportunities for growth while minimizing opportunities for loss.
 And use a free income tax calculator to make sure the government doesn't chase you over your stock earnings.

 3 Government Bonds

 One useful element of a diverse portfolio can be government bonds.
 This kind of fixed income asset will not carry as much risk as corporate equity and will provide you with a steady income in the long term.
 Essentially, you let the government borrow your money, and they pay it back with interest.